CoffeeCoder1015/battlecode/README.md

+# Project details

+Branch `main` used for final submissions

+Branch `lecture` is synced to the lecture repository for battlecode

+`sync.bat` is used to sync with the lecture repository

 # Battlecode 2025 Scaffold

 This is the Battlecode 2025 scaffold, containing starter code and useful scripts for running and compiling your bot.